Barry Williams – Time To Change

 “I let people have their own experience of it,” he says.
 “I’m often times told just how meaningful the show was to someone’s development and growth as an alternative to the horrible family conditions that they had, and that it could be a different way.
 Many people learned how to speak English watching The Brady Bunch.
 It was a role model and an identifier for literally millions of people, whether you’re the oldest or the youngest or the middle child.
 There is someone in the show to relate and identify with.
 Even though the critics were routinely harsh on our show, it found its audience, and I think that has its own depth and its own meaning.”

-The Brady Bunch cast (l to r:) Susan Olsen, Mike Lookinland, Eve Plumb, Christopher Knight, Maureen McCormick, Barry Williams, Ann B. Williams, Florence Henderson and Robert Reed.
+The Brady Bunch cast (l to r:) Susan Olsen, Mike Lookinland, Eve Plumb, Christopher Knight, Maureen McCormick, Barry Williams, Ann B. Davis, Florence Henderson and Robert Reed.

 So then, what was it exactly?
 Why this show, and why forever?